- What is cystoscopy?

 - Visual internal urethrotomy (VIU – to open up the narrow segment of the urethra which is blocked)

-- Prostate surgery (TUR-P i.e., Transurethral resection of prostate) or bladder neck incision (BNI)
+- Prostate surgery (TUR-P i.e., Transurethral resection of the prostate) or bladder neck incision (BNI)

 - Bladder tumor resection (TUR-BT i.e., Transurethral resection of bladder tumor)